Responding to an Active Shooter

 - Contact information: Include law enforcement, fire and rescue, local hospitals and more

-- Methods for reporting emergencies to these emergency personnel and who should be responsible for contacting them
+- Methods for reporting emergencies to the emergency personnel and who should be responsible for contacting them

 Another key consideration when developing your Emergency Action Plan is to accommodate for anyone that may have disabilities or limitations.
 It is important to place people with restrictions in areas where they would be able to evacuate in the event an active shooter enters your organization.